Is mini monstera toxic to cats?

-Rhaphidophora tetrasperma is toxic to cats, the toxic principle is insoluble calcium oxalate crystals.
-These needle-sharp crystals are formed in the vacuoles of specialized cells called crystal idioblasts.
-Calcium oxalate crystals are found within the tissue of the plant where they form in clusters known as raphides as a defence mechanism against herbivory.
+Mini monstera (Rhaphidophora tetrasperma) is toxic to cats, the toxic principle is insoluble calcium oxalate crystals that penetrate the oropharynx causing intense pain and burning.
+These needle-sharp crystals are formed in the vacuoles of specialized cells called crystal idioblasts and are found within the tissue of the plant where they form in clusters known as raphides.
+Calcium oxalate crystals serve as a defence mechanism against herbivory.

 - Family: Araceae

 - Common names: Mini monstera, Amydrium gennie, Split-leafed tropical wonder, Monstera Ginny, Philodendron Ginny, Philodendron piccolo

 - Severity: Mild to moderate

 Mini monstera is a small vine native to southern Thailand and Malaysia popular as a houseplant for its unique fenestrated leaves (leaves with holes or penetrations) and ease of care.

 The plant is similar in appearance to the more widely known Swiss cheese plant (Monstera delicosa), and the common names Monstera Ginny, Philodendron Ginny and Philodendron piccolo are misleading.
 Mini monstera (R. tetrasperma) is not a Monstera or a Philodendron, although all three species members of the Araceae family.
 Rhaphidophora tetrasperma belongs to the Rhaphidophora family, however, the toxic principles are the same for all three species.

 - Edema (swelling) of the mouth, tongue and lips